 but if you see any name end with

 We will make use of this a lot to help our learning the API faster.

 Now that you got a hang of this, lets proceed to investigate some of modules in

 Before Tinkering with the Modules¶

-If you look at the 3D View in the default Blender scene, you will notice three objects: Cube, Lamp and Camera.
+If you look at the 3D View in the default Blender scene, you will notice three objects: Cube, Light and Camera.